BS-angle/BS-angle/README.md

 - 👋 Hi, I’m @BS-angle , I'm a beginner programmer
 - 👀 I’m interested in programming in general
 - 🌱 I’m currently learning c,c++ and the c#
-- 💞️ I’m looking to collaborate on one projet
+- 💞️ I’m looking for tutorials in C, C++, C# and also any other type of programming language
 - 📫 you can reach me at the following address: Bsinformatique.gmail.com

 <!---